-How to Grow & Care for Crape Myrtle Trees: Growing, Care and Design TipsAdd a punch of late-summer and fall color with crape myrtle trees
+How to Grow & Care for Crape Myrtle Trees & BushesAdd a punch of late-summer and early-fall color by growing crape myrtle trees & shrubs

-Crape myrtle (or crepe myrtle) trees provide year-round interest and color with their showy summer blooms, colorful fall foliage and attractive winter bark.
+Crape myrtle (or crepe myrtle) trees & bushes provide year-round interest and color with their showy summer flowers, colorful fall foliage and attractive exfoliating bark in winter.
 They are available in several sizes from 2-foot shrubby dwarf varieties to towering trees, offer many colors from white to shades of deep red and purple, and can be grown as single or multi-trunk specimens.
 With all of these options, you’ll be able to find the perfect crape myrtle for your garden.